Nonprofit Fundraising Conference – Request for Proposals

 You do not need a fully formed presentation to submit; you are sharing an idea that you’ll shape into a presentation.
 However, you should be clear about the learning objectives you are centering and what experience-level you expect your audience to have.

-The session deadline is Thursday, March 27 by 11:59 p.m.
-CST.
+The session deadline is Wednesday, February 4, 2026 at 11:59 p.m. central.